dogkeeper886/jenkins/README.md

 # jenkins
-this is a dockerfile hook to dockerhub for rinning jenkins in kubernetes environment. run kubectl at jenkins pod to separate jenkins and python script environment.
+this is a jenkins pod repo. hook jenkins and python-client to dockerhub. for running jenkins in kubernetes environment, apply deployment and service file.